sergiofasilva/object-state-history/README.md

 ## Cache

-If you need to share the object between node instances, you can use the **cache** option.
+If you need to share the object across more than one node instance, you can use the **cache** option to save the historical data in an external cache.
 The cache option has two properties:

 - **client**: client of a caching system (Redis, Map).
 - **key**: unique key that identifies the object.
 E.g.: user:id:123

 The **client** must have the functions **get(key)** and **set(key, value)**.
 E.g. Redis, Map, etc.

+Example of cache usage:

 ```javascript
 const cacheClient = new Map()